hpyproject/hpyproject.org/pages/index.rst

 - **Much faster** on alternative implementations such as PyPy_, GraalPython_.

-- **Universal binaries**: extensions built for the *HPy Universal ABI* can be loaded unmodified on CPython, PyPy, GraalPython, etc.
+- **Universal binaries**: extensions built for the `HPy Universal ABI`_ can be loaded unmodified on CPython, PyPy, GraalPython, etc.

 - **A migration path** for mixing legacy C-API calls with HPy API calls.
 Once all the code is migrated, the extension can be compiled as a universal binary that works on any CPython version, PyPy, or GraalPy.

-- `Debug mode`_: in debug mode, you can easily identify common problems such as memory leaks, invalid lifetime of objects, invalid usage of APIs.
+- **Debug mode**: in `debug mode`_, you can easily identify common problems such as memory leaks, invalid lifetime of objects, invalid usage of APIs.
 Have you ever forgot a ``Py_INCREF`` or ``Py_DECREF``?
 The HPy debug mode can be activated at runtime to detect these mistakes for you on universal binaries.